OCLA: Research Projects (current and completed)

 Funding Source: Wellcome Trust; Funding Amount: £129,203

 The project is a study in Byzantine medical texts.
 The Byzantine empire had a vigorous and long-lived medical culture that deserves study in its own right, not just because it was the conduit of ancient medicine to medieval Islam and Europe.
 Yet very little is known about it.
 Just a fraction of the over 2,000 Greek medical manuscripts that survive have been properly catalogued and analysed, and this is partly because of their chaotic appearance.
 However, since they were mostly texts intended to be used, there must have been some principles of construction that would enable the reader to find what he required.
-The project will seek to uncover those patterns of organisation and show how the texts could have been deployed in a variety of historical settings, educational and therapeutic.
+The project seeks to uncover those patterns of organisation and show how the texts could have been deployed in a variety of historical settings, educational and therapeutic.

-Celtic Inscribed Stones project (CISP)
+Celtic Inscribed Stones Project (CISP)

 This project, successfully completed at University College London between 1996 and 2002 under the direction of Wendy Davies, has produced an online database of all inscriptions on stone from all Celtic countries, from the period 400–c.1000.